 - Offline chat with up to five devices.

-- Ads seem annoying at times
+- Ads can be annoying

 Platform Availability: Windows, macOS, Android, iOS, Web